Reimbursement and Compensation: SAS Scandinavian Airlines

 Your right to compensation for a delayed flight depends on a few different factors, but essentially it boils down to whether or not it was Scandinavian Airlines’ fault.

 You might be offered a voucher to smooth things over while you wait, but we’ve heard of instances when this form actually waives your right to the full compensation.
-So the best thing to do right now taps the ‘Check Compensation’ button and get started with your claim.
+So the best thing to do right now is to tap the ‘Check Compensation’ button and get started with your claim.

 As soon as you do that, we’ll be able to tell you if your delayed Scandinavian Airlines flight is eligible.
 We just need your flight number, email address and a couple of other details to get your money to you as soon as we can.